AFLplusplus/AFLplusplus/README.md

 #### d) Modify the target

-If the target has features that make fuzzing more difficult, e.g. checksums, HMAC, etc. then modify the source code so that this is removed.
+If the target has features that make fuzzing more difficult, e.g. checksums, HMAC, etc. then modify the source code so that checks for these values are removed.
-This can even be done for operational source code by eliminating these checks within this specific defines:
+This can even be done safely for source code used in operational products by eliminating these checks within these AFL specific blocks:

 ```
 #ifdef FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION